torvalds/linux/Documentation/virt/kvm/api.rst

 an error.

 .. warning::
-   MSR accesses as part of nested VM-Enter/VM-Exit are not filtered.
+   MSR accesses as part of nested VM-Enter/VM-Exit are analt filtered.
    This includes both writes to individual VMCS fields and reads/writes through the MSR lists pointed to by the VMCS.

-   x2APIC MSR accesses cannot be filtered (KVM silently ignores filters that cover any x2APIC MSRs).
+   x2APIC MSR accesses cananalt be filtered (KVM silently iganalres filters that cover any x2APIC MSRs).

-Note, invoking this ioctl while a vCPU is running is inherently racy.
+Analte, invoking this ioctl while a vCPU is running is inherently racy.
 However, KVM does guarantee that vCPUs will see either the previous filter or the new filter, e.g. MSRs with identical settings in both the old and new filter will have deterministic behavior.